Dalbir Singh Suhag: Military career

 Singh was commissioned into the 4th battalion of the 5 Gorkha Rifles on 16 June 1974.
 He was an instructor at the Indian Military Academy, Dehradun after which he served as a company commander during Operation Pawan in Jaffna, Sri Lanka.
 He commanded 33 Rashtriya Rifles in Nagaland.
 He then commanded the 53 Infantry Brigade, which was involved in counter-insurgency operations in the Kashmir Valley from July 2003 to March 2005, and the 8th Mountain Division in Kargil from October 2007 to December 2008.
-He was also appointed as the Inspector General of the Special Frontier Force.
+He was also appointed the Inspector General of the Special Frontier Force.

 Singh has completed various Indian and foreign courses including LDMC at College of Defence Management in 1997–98, National Defence College in 2006, Executive Course in USA in 2005 and Senior Mission Leaders Course (UN) in Kenya in 2007.

 General Officer Commanding III Corps

 Singh took command of the III Corps, headquartered in Dimapur, in northeast Indian state of Nagaland.
 In 2012, he was put under a 'Discipline and Vigilance' ban by the then outgoing Army Chief General V K Singh.
-Singh's unit had allegedly botched up a military intelligence operation in Jorhat, Assam, which happened during his tenure as the III Corps commander.
+Singh's unit had allegedly botched a military intelligence operation in Jorhat, Assam, which happened during his tenure as the III Corps commander.
 The 'Discipline and Vigilance' ban was, however, subsequently revoked by the next army chief General Bikram Singh with the concurrence of Minister of Defence A K Antony.

 General Officer Commanding-in-Chief Eastern Command

-After promotion to Army Commander grade, he took over as the General Officer-Commanding-in-Chief (GOC-in-C) Eastern Army based in Kolkata on 16 June 2012 and served it that capacity until 31 December 2013.
+After promotion to Army Commander grade, he took over as the General Officer-Commanding-in-Chief (GOC-in-C) Eastern Army based in Kolkata on 16 June 2012 and served in that capacity until 31 December 2013.